 - An SOI qualified archaeologist must be present for all monitored excavations.
 Selection of a prehistoric or historic qualified archaeologist should be based upon the type of archaeological deposits anticipated to be encountered.

 - The monitor should be present for all excavations within high site probability areas.
 Excavations in low site probability areas do not need to be continually monitored but must be regularly inspected as the excavation proceeds.
-Click for definitions of high and low probability.

 - Circumstances that limit or prevent visual examination of project excavations must be described in the report and the unexamined or minimally examined areas delineated on a project area map.